-Window Replacement Comparison In MN
+Window Replacement Comparison for Minneapolis Homes

 Choosing the right material for replacement windows in the Minneapolis and St. Paul areas can be tough.
-The truth is that all window materials have their own unique advantages.
+The truth is, all window materials have their own unique advantages.

-Bottom Line: Composite windows are low maintenance just like vinyl, but at a much higher cost.
+Bottom line: Composite windows are low maintenance just like vinyl, but at a much higher cost.
 If you’re considering composite windows, determine whether that extra cost is worth paying.

-Low-Quality Vinyl Windows
+Watch Out for Low-Quality Vinyl Windows

-High-Quality Vinyl Windows
+Choose High-Quality Vinyl Windows